menu

 Midtown Northwest has a 10.6% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 64.2% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, one of the unique characteristics of the Midtown Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
+In addition, the Midtown Northwest neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Midtown Northwest neighborhood have a highly unusual car ownership.
 42.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.3% of U.S. neighborhoods.